 I dared not open the curtain for fear of losing the dove.
 Later saw a few fine downy chest feathers in the snow pure upon the fire escape, calligraphed signature of tiny feet, little gestures of affection left.
 A name I could not pronounce but only sing.
 Small favors of morning like these are Valentine enough.

-at the outset:
+Two things at the outset:

 In my Language and Philosophy course in college senior year the book assigned, simple enough title, Philosphy of Language, bore as is customary a dedication by the author obviously much influenced by Wittgenstein as well as linguistics which I could never really get in my rather concrete (then)noggin not knowing a phoneme from a morpheme in the Urgrund...the dedication struck me then, impressed, still does, makes me happy glad, a minimalist poem, me just starting then to take writing poetry seriously, the dedication: